 A variety of physical mechanisms contribute to the strong lateral variability of the geothermal flux; e.g., variations in the mantle geotherm, heterogeneous distribution of radioactive heat sources in the Earth's crust, hydrothermal circulation in the shallow crust.
 Hydrothermal circulation is expected to be more intense in tectonically active regions and may contribute to the increase in the standard deviation of heat flow measurements with an increase in the average heat flow, as shown in Figure 4.
 Although investigating the physical mechanisms that produce the large variability of the heat flow observations is beyond the scope of this paper, it is important for the methods that extrapolate heat flow information to account for this variability.
-The method, therefore, should not provide a deterministic estimate of surface heat flux, but rather should generate a probability distribution for the expected heat flow at each location averaged over a region of specified size.
+The method, therefore, should not provide a deterministic estimate of surface heat flow at each location averaged over a region of specified size.